1777 Sentry Parkway West

 - Professional Engineer: Colorado

-Crankshaft Forging Complex, Pennsylvania – Represented owner in analysis of Foundation contractor’s delay and disruption claim totaling $5.7M on the construction of a reinforced concrete foundation for a state-of-the-art forging press.
+Crankshaft Forging Complex – Represented owner in analysis of Foundation contractor’s delay and disruption claim totaling $5.7million on the construction of a reinforced concrete foundation for a state-of-the-art forging press.
 The unique foundation was constructed to bear forces from a horizontal multi-direction press capable of turning steel bar stock into crankshafts for marine uses.
 Performed detailed delay and issue analysis related to the claimed impacts, including foundation design delay and changed conditions.
-Assisted in preparation of a mediation report with time impact analyses graphics.
+Assisted in the preparation of a mediation report with time impact analyses graphics.
 The dispute was settled in mediation.